onejeuu/sc-file/README.md

 pip install sc-file[gui]  # extra graphical interface
 ```

-The base package includes the library and CLI.
-The GUI is an optional extra.
+The base package includes only library and CLI.

 ### Compile from source

-See the [build guide][docs-compile] for development, contributions, and custom
+See the [build guide][docs-compile] for development, contributions, and custom builds.
-builds.

 ## 📖 Library